The Best Cheap Eats in Melbourne for a Frugal Food Fix

 Pellegrini's Espresso Bar

 A Melbourne institution serving up old-school friendly service, strong coffee, and honest Italian food at a super affordable price?
 Count us in!
 Pellegrini's is a must-try cheap eats in Melbourne.
-Especially considering it's one of the few places in the city where pasta costs less than $20 - practically unheard of these days!
+Especially considering it's one of the few places in the city where pasta costs less than $20.

-You've simply got to get their lasagne with a glass of Chinotto or watermelon juice alongside - best paired with the traditional bread and butter they serve up free of charge.
+You've got to get the lasagne with a glass of Chinotto or watermelon juice alongside–best paired with the traditional bread and butter served free of charge.
 Finish with an espresso and call it a day.
-Quintessential Melbourne dining at it's most low-key.

 66 Bourke Street, Melbourne